Marsh Loop Snowshoe includes spectacular mountain scenery in Kananaskis Country, Alberta, Canada.

 The first is a link to the Elkwood Loop Snowshoe Trail.
 The trail head for the Marsh Loop Snowshoe Trail is to the north, a short walk past the front of the lodge building.

-The front of William Watson Lodge with Mount Indefatigable dominant in the background.
+William Watson Lodge with Mount Indefatigable dominant in the background

 The alternative to parking at the lodge is a return to Watson Road to find a spot in the cottage area, then walk the short distance to the trail-head via clear sidewalks.